pdf-raku/PDF-Tags-raku/docs/index.md

 2. Create the Form XObject, marking content against the fragment
 3. The `do` method can then be used to both render and insert a copy of the fragment into the structure tree.

+## Links

+Links are usually contained in a block element, such as a `Paragraph`.
+If the link is internal, it should further be enclosed in a `Reference` element.

+Furthermore, if the link is in flowing text, such as a paragraph, the `mark` method may be needed to mark preceding text, the link, and following text.

+Please see [examples/link.raku](https://github.com/pdf-raku/PDF-Tags-raku/blob/master/examples/link.raku) which demonstrates adding an tagged internal link to a PDF.

 ## Graphics Content Tags